The EU's Carbon Border Adjustment Mechanism (CBAM)

 This addresses the problem of carbon leakage; that is, the situation where companies move the production of goods to countries with less stringent emissions policies, primarily to save costs associated with carbon pricing.

-How the CBAM works
+How the CBAM regulation works

 If you import these goods into the EU and they're produced outside the EU, the new CBAM will apply: Aluminum, Steel and iron, Fertilizers, Electricity, Cement, Hydrogen